ssypchenko/GG1MapChooser/README.md

     <li>The config file will be automatically created if not exists.</li>
     <li>You can modify or localize the text: <code>content = "Next map: "</code></li>
     <li>If you want to display map pictures in the messages you need to specifying the resource’s address: <code>url = "https://example.com/folder/with/mapimages/"</code></li>
-    <li>Map images must follow the naming convention <mapname>.jpg, matching exactly with the map names used in the Workshop and in GGMCmaps.json</li>
+    <li>Map images must follow the naming convention <mapname> plus extension defined in "PictureExtension", matching exactly with the map names used in the Workshop and in GGMCmaps.json</li>
 </ul>

 <h2>Usage</h2>